lorenyeung/forceReindexXray/README.md

         - Optional folder depth in case you don't want to index a whole repository
     - Example:
         - ./reindex -folder /com/google

+* indexed
+    - Description:
+        - Curates a list of artifacts and prints the indexed status.
+Does not trigger re-indexing.
+Please provide one of the following: unindexed all
+    - Example:
+        - ./reindex -indexed unindexed

 * list
     - Description: